Pinterest Hidden Image

 Should pumpkin cheesecake be refrigerated?

-Yes, as with all cheesecake recipes, this non-dairy pumpkin cheesecake should be stored in the refrigerator.
+Yes, as with all cheesecake recipes, this pumpkin cheesecake should be stored in the refrigerator.
 It will last for up to 5 days in an airtight container.

 Can you freeze homemade pumpkin cheesecake?